smkirby/simlang2023-24/index.md

 - Lectures are **Fridays 15.10 - 16:00** in F.21, 7 George Square

-Lectures start in week 1, i.e. the first lecture is Friday 23rd September.
+Lectures start in week 1, i.e. the first lecture is Friday 19th January.
 Lectures will be recorded and appear on Learn.
-We will aim to have the lectures in person, but if this is not possible they will be held live on Teams.

 ### Practicals and drop-in labs

-- Labs are in 4.02, Appleton tower (Mondays and Wednesdays) and Hugh Robson Computer Lab (Thursdays)
+- Labs are in 4.02, Appleton tower (Mondays, Wednesdays and Thursdays).

 You can attempt the programming practical on your own, but we provide the drop-in labs at set times each week where you can come and get our help to figure out problems.
 You should come to the drop-in labs if you need help with a specific problem, but you are also welcome to just turn up in drop-in labs to hang out and work through things on your own with us in the background - some people find that having set times helps them focus.

 You will be assigned a lab group that will take place at one of the following times starting in week 2:
-- Mondays 11:10 - 13:00 (Appleton Tower)
+- Mondays 11:10 - 13:00
-- Wednesdays 13:10 - 15:00 (Appleton Tower)
+- Wednesdays 13:10 - 15:00
-- Thursdays 13:10 - 15:00 (Hugh Robson Building)
+- Thursdays 13:10 - 15:00

 ### Chat on Teams